-Mixed Use Projects will be ranked on the highest percentage of square footage in the project.
-In the event that two or more projects within this project type category have the same percentage, the Division will break the tie by determining which proposal leverages the greatest level on non-Tax Credit funding.
-This will be determined by dividing the total amount of Tax Credits requested by the total project costs.
-The project with the lowest percentage of Tax Credits to total project cost will be the successful project.
-The application with the highest percentage of residential square footage in the project will receive 10 points; the second highest scoring project will receive five points.
+Mixed Use Projects will be ranked on the most residential square footage in the project.
+In the event that two or more projects within this project type category have the same percentage, the Division will break the tie pursuant to the Tie Breakers section (Section 14.15).
+The application with the most residential square footage in the project will receive ten (10) points; the second highest scoring project will receive five (5) points.